Battle of Waterloo: Hougoumont

 Fighting continued around Hougoumont all afternoon.
 Its surroundings were heavily invested by French light infantry, and coordinated attacks were made against the troops behind Hougoumont.
 Wellington's army defended the house and the hollow way running north from it.
 In the afternoon, Napoleon personally ordered the house to be shelled to set it on fire, resulting in the destruction of all but the chapel.
 Du Plat's brigade of the King's German Legion was brought forward to defend the hollow way, which they had to do without senior officers.
 Eventually they were relieved by the 71st Highlanders, a British infantry regiment.
 Adam's brigade was further reinforced by Hugh Halkett's 3rd Hanoverian Brigade, and successfully repulsed further infantry and cavalry attacks sent by Reille.
 Hougoumont held out until the end of the battle.

 The fighting at Hougoumont has often been characterised as a diversionary attack to draw in Wellington's reserves which escalated into an all-day battle and drew in French reserves instead.
 In fact there is a good case to believe that both Napoleon and Wellington thought that holding Hougoumont was key to winning the battle.
 Hougoumont was a part of the battlefield that Napoleon could see clearly, and he continued to direct resources towards it and its surroundings all afternoon (33 battalions in all, 14,000 troops).
 Similarly, though the house never contained a large number of troops, Wellington devoted 21 battalions (12,000 troops) over the course of the afternoon in keeping the hollow way open to allow fresh troops and ammunition to reach the buildings.
 He moved several artillery batteries from his hard-pressed centre to support Hougoumont, and later stated that "the success of the battle turned upon closing the gates at Hougoumont".
-Much like the fight for Little Round Top during the Battle of Gettysburg in the US Civil War some fifty years later, the struggle for Hougoumont became the key battle within the battle.
+The struggle for Hougoumont became the key battle within the battle.
 Hougoumont proved to be decisive terrain.